QuasarApp/CQtDeployer/docs/en/ExtraFiles.md

 ### Changing location of extra data files.

 For change location you should use  the extraDataOut options.
-This option change destination path relative the root of the distributive.
+This option change destination path based on the root of the distributive.

 ### Example.
 Add custom scripts into scripts folder in the Distribution.